Hackbright-Covid-19-Hackathon/hack-covid-19/README.md

 ### How we built it

-In 48-hours, our team brainstormed the project idea, built, integrated and tested the webapp using the following software stack:
+In 48-hours, our team brainstormed the project idea, built, integrated, and tested the web-app using the following software stack:
-- Backend: Postgresql, Flask, SqlAlchemy
+- Backend: Python, Postgresql, Flask, SqlAlchemy
-- Frontend: HTML, CSS, Bootstrap
+- Frontend: HTML, CSS, Bootstrap, Ajax

 ## Installation